ShortAssociates/home-prices/EXERCISE.md

 3. A write-up: A short (<500 words) document explaining how you structured your code and why, and a concise executive summary interpreting the numbers.
 You should ensure that the rationale for your conclusions is clearly articulated (for example, the use of charts to support your conclusions is highly encouraged).

-What are the rules?
+### What are the rules?

 Feel free to consult any literature to solve the case to the best of your abilities, but ensure you solve the case yourself and are in command of all the answers you submit; it is preferable to have one fully documented and clearly articulated answer (even if it is not 100% right) than all the correct answers with no explanation.

-Please email us if you have questions you need to discuss in order to proceed and please. (paul_solano@miopartners.com, Farhana_Tasnim@miopartners.com and Michael_Supon@miopartners.com)
+Please email us if you have questions you need to discuss in order to proceed and please.

-When is the case due?
+### When is the case due?

 Unless otherwise discussed, you have 2 days to complete the case.
 For example, if we send out the cases on Friday, we would like to have them back Monday morning.

-What happens once I return a completed case study?
+### What happens once I return a completed case study?

 Upon receipt of your materials, we will review them in detail and decide whether we want to invite you for a presentation.
 Some teams prefer to discuss case results over a call; others prefer to do so at an onsite interview.

-How is my case evaluated?
+### How is my case evaluated?

 This varies from team- to- team however, generally speaking, initiative, creativity, clarity of thought and communication are all paramount in our evaluation criteria.